 In order for an ECT to serve Induction the Headteacher and Appropriate Body must first agree that the post is suitable for this purpose.
-The Headteacher of the institution in which an ECT is serving an Induction period, and the Appropriate Body, are jointly responsible for ensuring that the supervision and training of the ECT meets their development needs.
+The Headteacher of the institution in which an ECT is serving an Induction period, and the Appropriate Body, are jointly responsible for ensuring that the support and training of the ECT meets their development needs.
 The duties assigned to the ECT and the conditions under which they work should be such as to facilitate a fair and effective assessment of the ECT's conduct and efficiency as a teacher against the Teachers' Standards.
-In particular a suitable post is expected to:
+In particular a suitable post for Induction is expected to:

-- have a Headteacher in post who is able to make a recommendation about whether the ECT's performance against the Teachers' Standards is satisfactory; - have prior agreement with an Appropriate Body to act in this role to quality assure the Induction process; - provide the ECT with an ECF-based Induction programme; - provide the ECT with the necessary employment tasks, experience, and support to enable them to demonstrate satisfactory performance against the Teachers' Standards throughout and by the end of the Induction period; - include the appointment of an Induction Tutor who is expected to hold QTS; - include the appointment of a designated Mentor who is expected to hold QTS; - provide the ECT with a reduced timetable to enable them to undertake activities in their Induction programme; - not make unreasonable demands upon the ECT; - not normally demand teaching outside the age range and/or subject(s) for which the ECT has been employed to teach; - not present the ECT, on a day-to-day basis, with discipline problems that are unreasonably demanding for the setting; - involve the ECT regularly teaching the same class(es); - involve similar planning, teaching and assessment processes to those in which other teachers working in similar substantive posts in the institution are engaged; and - not involve additional non-teaching responsibilities without the provision of appropriate preparation and support.
+- have a headteacher/principal in post who is able to make a recommendation about whether the ECT's performance against the Teachers' Standards is satisfactory; - have prior agreement with an Appropriate Body to act in this role to quality assure the induction process; - provide the ECT with a programme of training and support based on the ITTECF; - provide the ECT with the necessary employment tasks and experience of teaching whole classes, as well as with the necessary support to enable them to demonstrate satisfactory performance against the Teachers' Standards throughout and by the end of the induction period; - include the appointment of an Induction Tutor who is expected to hold QTS; - include the appointment of a designated Mentor who is expected to hold QTS; - provide the ECT with a reduced timetable to enable them to undertake activities in their induction programme; - not make unreasonable demands upon the ECT; - not normally demand teaching outside the age range and/or subject(s) for which the ECT has been employed to teach; - not present the ECT, on a day-to-day basis, with discipline problems that are unreasonably demanding for the setting; - involve the ECT regularly teaching the same class(es); - involve similar planning, teaching and assessment processes to those in which other teachers working in similar substantive posts in the institution are engaged in; - not involve additional non-teaching responsibilities without the provision of appropriate preparation and support